harvard-cs263/harvard-cs263.github.io/rst/writeup-sandboxing.rst

 .. caution::

     For this assignment, you should use a modern x86-64 Ubuntu VM.
-Course staff will test your submission using `Ubuntu 22`__.
+Course staff will test your submission using the AWS setup (i.e. `Ubuntu 22.04`__ with Python 3.10.12).
 __ Ubuntu_link_

 Specification